Egyptian goose: Description

-The sexes of this species are identical in plumage but the males average slightly larger.
-There is a fair amount of variation in plumage tone, with some birds greyer and others browner, but this is not sex- or age-related.
-A large part of the wings of mature birds is white, but in repose the white is hidden by the wing coverts.
-When it is aroused, either in alarm or aggression, the white begins to show.
-In flight or when the wings are fully spread in aggression, the white is conspicuous.
+The sexes of this species are identical in plumage but the males are usually somewhat larger.
+They vary greatly in plumage tone, with some birds greyer and others browner, but this variation has not been observed to be sex- or age-related.
+A large part of the wings of mature birds is white, but the white is hidden by the wing coverts when at rest.
+When it is aroused, either in alarm or aggression, the white is displayed.